 As part of its "pivot to Asia", the USA has shifted much of its naval force to the Asia-Pacific in an effort to counter China's geopolitical influence during this decade.** Countries in East Asia have begun to polarise under the tension of the two global powers, despite efforts to maintain stability in the region.** Japan and the Philippines have moved closer to the re-emerging American power in the hope of stopping China's territorial claims of the Senkaku (Diaoyu), Spratly and other islands – while Cambodia, South Korea and other nations try to remain neutral for the sake of economic interests as the region divides.
 The US and China are not the only major players shifting their sights on this part of Asia: Russia has begun to move east as well.* In the coming years, geopolitical tensions in the region will shake the global economy, stretching US-China relations to near-breaking point, as the latter begins to displace the former as the leading superpower.
 China has recently developed its first stealth fighter* and has a growing fleet of aircraft carriers.

 Generation X is reshaping global politics

-As the new decade begins, a fresh generation of leaders and decision-makers is now emerging on the world stage.
-With the last of the Silent Generation passing away, and the Baby Boomers waning in their influence, the so-called "Generation X" is coming into power.
+As the new decade begins, a fresh generation of leaders and decision-makers is emerging on the world stage.
+With the last of the Silent Generation passing away, and Baby Boomers waning in their influence, the so-called "Generation X" is coming into power.

 Born between the late 1960s and early 1980s, Gen-Xers are more heterogeneous than previous groups: diverse in race, class, culture and ethnicity.
 They are more liberal and progressive than their parents,* with less respect for rules, authority and established policies.
 They are less likely to be religious.
 For most or all of their lives, they have grown up surrounded by computers – making them savvy and comfortable with technology, flexible and more open to new ideas.
 They have more concern for the environment, are more likely to believe in climate change and are generally more accepting of science.